phanumat/Documentation/device-type-developers-guide/tiles-metadata.rst

 We've created several Device Handlers for all the tiles discussed in this documentation.
 These are a great reference for seeing various tiles in action.

-They are located in the  `tiles-ux <https://github.com/SmartThingsCommunity/SmartThingsPublic/tree/master/devicetypes/smartthings/tile-ux>`__ package in the SmartThingsPublic GitHub Repository.
+They are located in the  `tiles-ux <https://github.com/PEA HiVECommunity/PEA HiVEPublic/tree/master/devicetypes/PEA HiVE/tile-ux>`__ package in the PEA HiVEPublic GitHub Repository.
 Refer to the README in the package for information on installing and using the example devices.